HappyTuesday/pipeline-playbook-plugin/README.md

-The playbook-pipeline-core is a script engine which will parse and execute another provided script project called deploy.config, in which the actual compiling & deploying progress logic is defined.
+The pipeline-playbook-core is a script engine which will parse and execute another provided script project called deploy.config, in which the actual compiling & deploying progress logic is defined.

 ## The Deploy Config Project